ovinc/helisol/README.md

 - Declination deviates less than 2.5 arc-seconds (0.0007°, or 0.17 seconds in time).

-- Sun to Earth distance deviates less than 1600 km.
+- Sun to Earth distance deviates less than 1600 km; extracted aphelion and perihelion dates extracted from the extrema of this distance seem to be off by a few hours depending on the year.

 # Install